Azure/AksHcionAzureVM/readme.md

 ## How to run PoC once Azure VM deployed

-There are couple of shortcuts available on the desktop; can be utilized to demostraion or learning purposes to understand process and options
+There are couple of shortcuts available on the desktop.
+Desktop shortcuts can be utilized to demostrate or learning purposes to understand process and options

 * Proof of concepts guide (which is this guide)
 * Step by step lab Script, the script includes;